- What Is the Waterfall Methodology in Project Management?

 - Create Schedule: With your tasks in place, you now need to estimate the time each task will take.
 Once you’ve figured that out, map them onto a Gantt chart, and diligently link dependencies.
 You can also add costs to the Gantt, and start building a budget.

 Now you’re ready to get started in earnest.
 This is the phase in which the app will be built and tested.
+The system from the previous phase is first developed in smaller programs known as units.
+Then each goes through a unit testing process before being integrated.

 - Assign Team Tasks: Team members will own their tasks and be responsible for completing them, and for collaborating with the rest of the team.
 You can make these tasks from a Gantt chart and add descriptions, priority, etc.